-CHAPTER I Introduction to the agency and the externship; your responsibilities (one organizational chart, budget, mission statement, goals, inclusion policy, etc. Information should include the larger parent agency as well as the individual unit at which the student extern is stationed.
+CHAPTER I Introduction to the agency and the externship; your responsibilities (one or two paragraphs to one or two pages or more)

+CHAPTER II History and background of the agency, including administration organizational chart, budget, mission statement, goals, inclusion policy, etc. Information should include the larger parent agency as well as the individual unit at which the student extern is stationed.